dumpeth0/trend_xdr_bot/README.md

 ```

 ### 2. Create your own bot
-To create your own bot you should go to your Telegram App and talk @BotFather.
+To create your own bot you should go to your Telegram App and talk to @BotFather.

 Use the /newbot command to create a new bot.
 The BotFather will ask you for a name and username, then generate an authorization token for your new bot.